Indicator Report - Seat Belts: Safety Restraint Use

 Why Is This Important?Motor vehicle crashes (MVCs) are one of the leading causes of injury death and hospitalization in Utah.
 Seat belts are the single most effective safety device for preventing serious injuries and reducing fatalities in MVCs, according to the National Highway Traffic Safety Administration (NHTSA).

-In Utah, unbelted crash occupants were 30 times more likely to die in a crash than crash occupants wearing seat belts.
+In Utah, unbelted crash occupants were 34 times more likely to die in a crash than crash occupants wearing seat belts.
+Unrestrained teen drivers and their passengers were 126 times more likely than restrained occupants to be killed in a crash.
 Unbuckled passengers can also become a projectile and increase the risk of hurting or killing others in the car by 40 percent.
 Ejection from the vehicle is one of the most injurious events that can happen to a person in a crash.
 People not wearing a seat belt are 30 percent more likely to be ejected from a vehicle during a crash.
 Three out of four people who are ejected during a crash die from their injuries.

 Data SourcesUtah Crash Summary, Department of Public Safety, Highway Safety Office.

 DefinitionPercentage of drivers and front seat passengers observed using safety restraints in Utah as part of the National Occupant Protection Use Survey conducted by the Utah Highway Safety Office.
 The survey uses data collected by UHP troopers at intersections, highway ramps, and parking lots.

 Page Content Updated On 12/08/2014, Published on 12/10/2014